loopbackio/loopback-next/docs/site/tutorials/core/5-extension-point-extension.md

 ## Register extensions

+There are different ways to register the extensions.

+### Method 1

-To connect an extension to an extension point, we just have to bind the extension to the `Context` and tag the binding with `{extensionFor: 'greeters'}`.
+Bind the extension to the `Context` and tag the binding with `{extensionFor: 'greeters'}`.
+For example:

 ```ts
 import {addExtension} from '@loopback/core';
 addExtension(app, 'greeters', FrenchGreeter);
 ```

-Or:
+### Method 2

+Bind the extension with the binding key to the application , for example:

 ```ts
 app